 How to Create a Visual Expert Project with Oracle PL/SQL Code

-Step 1 – Add Oracle Code
+Step 1 – Create the Project

 • Click 'New' on the ribbon menu and select 'Oracle PL/SQL' in the next pop-up.